 Rambo Tutoring is a small in-home tutoring agency, run by Charles Rambo.
-It was founded in 2010, and this website was created in June 2011.
-We tutor throughout North San Diego County.
+It was founded in North San Diego County in 2010, and this website was created in June 2011.
+We currently tutor throughout Westwood.

 We work with the students’ own class material at their own pace.
 This method allows us to quickly find—and fill—holes in students’ understanding.
 We adjust our tutoring style to students’ needs by watching how students work problems.

 Our teaching philosophy is simple.
 Students need to spend time learning their subject, and they need to work-out their own homework problems.
 The tutor’s job is to explain the material, do examples, and find holes in students’ understanding.
 Mastery of a subject takes time and hard work.
 Gimmicks don’t work.
 We help students by creating focus which helps them use their study time efficiently and by finding errors in students’ work which helps stop bad habits from forming.